-The coronavirus put a halt to many work experience programmes in the spring and summer of 2020 – whether open days, vacation schemes, summer internships or placement years.
-The question is whether the pandemic will similarly affect work experience opportunities for 2021.
+The coronavirus put a halt to many work experience programmes in the spring and summer of 2020.
+The question is whether the pandemic will similarly affect opportunities for 2021.
 Much to do with the pandemic remains unclear, but in this feature we tell you what we currently know and will update it as we find out more.

 There are internships to apply for right now…

-Employers are actively advertising work experience opportunities right now – in fact, as we write this in early November, there are around 600 available via our internship search.
+Employers are actively advertising work experience opportunities right now – in fact, as we write this in January, there are more than 300 available via our internship search.
 These include open and insight days, spring and summer internships, vacation schemes and placement years.

 Find out how to apply for internships with graduate employers.

-There have been reports that there would be fewer work experience opportunities available.
+From what we have seen, there are fewer internship and placement vacancies available this year than previously.
 Back in May 2020, the Institute of Student Employers said that its members (who are typically the largest graduate employers) were expecting to offer up to 40% fewer placements and internships – and in November 2020 it reported that overall its members were expecting to make between 5,000–6,000 intern and placement hires this year, in comparison to more than 7,000 in 2018/19.